When to visit

 Your trip length plays a big role in how you plan.
 Longer visits give you more time to relax and spread things out.

-With more time, you can slow down and do more.
-That means more time for pools, Disney Springs, or a ride on the Disney Skyliner.
-And it gives you more flexibility if the weather or ride closures affect your day.
+More time lets you slow down and do more, including time for pools, Disney Springs, or a ride on the Disney Skyliner.
+You also get more flexibility if weather or ride closures affect your day.

-In 2025, you can also enjoy admission to a Disney water park on check-in day.
+In 2026, you can also enjoy admission to a Disney water park on check-in day (May 26–Sep 8).
 Disney Resort hotel guests receive this as part of their stay.

 Shorter trips need more focus.
 Choose your must-do rides and top priorities first.
 Lightning Lane passes can help you save time and fit more into each day.

 Rest days are helpful on any trip.
-Taking a break at your hotel or by the pool can recharge everyone.
-Even a quiet afternoon off your feet can make a big difference.
-A balanced schedule keeps the whole group happy, rested, and ready for fun.
+Taking a break at your hotel or by the pool recharges everyone.
+Even a quiet afternoon off your feet makes a big difference.
+A balanced schedule keeps the whole group happy and ready.

 Travel advisors help you choose the best time